-| Wedge-billed Woodcreeper (Glyphorynchus spirurus) |
+Wedge-billed Woodcreeper Glyphorynchus spirurus |

 ||||

-| Caxiuanã, Pará, Brazil November 2005 The Wedge-billed Woodcreeper is distributed from Mexico through Central America and into Colombia and the Amazon and Orinoco Basins.
+Brazil and Ecuador The Wedge-billed Woodcreeper is distributed from Mexico through Central America and into Colombia and the Amazon and Orinoco Basins.
 There is a disjunct population near the Bahian coast in Brazil and stretching down to the north of Espírito Santo.
+See the distribution map at xeno-canto.
 It is found in humid forest. |

 ||||

-| It is the smallest woodcreeper and with its upturned bill it looks a bit like a xenops.
-It has a thin buffy supercilium and the upperparts are rich brown to cinnamon-rufous.
-I really need to get a better shot of this bird. |
+It is the smallest woodcreeper and with its upturned bill it looks a bit like a xenops.
+It has a thin buffy supercilium and the upperparts are rich brown to cinnamon-rufous. | ||||

 |